United Nations Leadership Dialogue 2016

 Welcome to the resource page for the 2016 United Nations Leadership Dialogue.
 Between now and 31 December 2016, all managers in the Secretariat are asked to host a one-hour dialogue session with their direct reports on the topic, “Fraud awareness and prevention: How do I fit in?”
 This year's Leadership Dialogue topic asks staff members to think about ways in which to detect, deter, prevent and respond to these serious ethical challenges, and the role they can play in helping to protect the Organization.
 The topic is in partial response to a recommendation of the Board of Auditors to raise awareness of fraud risks, to communicate regularly on fraud risks, and to provide training for all staff.

 Each head of department/head of mission should lead the first Leadership Dialogue session for his or her direct reports.
 Following that initial session, those direct reports will schedule and lead the next sessions.
 The dialogues should occur in this “cascading” fashion, until all managers have engaged their staff in a Leadership Dialogue.
-After 30 June 2013, all heads of department will be required to certify to the Secretary-General that their managers have all completed their Leadership Dialogue sessions.
+Upon completion of the programme, respective Executive/Administrative Officers are requested to submit to the Ethics Office final staff participation statistics for their respective Departments/Offices by 15 February 2017.

 Frequently Asked Questions